A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating

-We have constructed a cosmological model based on the quadratic equation of state (\ref{g1}).
-This equation of state describes the evolution of a universe presenting a phase of early inflation (Planck era), a phase of decelerating expansion ($\alpha$-era), and a phase of late accelerated expansion (de Sitter era).
-An interest of this model is its simplicity (while being already quite rich) and the fact that it admits a fully analytical solution.
+We have constructed a cosmological model based on the quadratic equation of state (\ref{intro2}).
+This~equation of state describes the evolution of a universe presenting a phase of early inflation (Planck era), a phase of decelerating expansion ($\alpha$-era), and a phase of late accelerating expansion (de Sitter era).
+An interest of this model is its simplicity (while being already quite rich) and the fact that it admits a fully analytical solution (see Equation~(\ref{hel8})).
 It provides a particular solution of the Friedmann equations.
-In addition, it is in qualitative agreement with the evolution of our own universe.
-Finally, it admits a scalar field interpretation based on a quintessence field or a tachyon field.
+In~addition, it is in qualitative agreement with the evolution of our own universe.
+Finally, it admits a~scalar field interpretation based on an inflaton, quintessence, or tachyonic field.

-This model does not present any singularity and exists ``eternally'' in the past and in the future, so it has no origin nor end (aioniotic universe).
-In particular, the phase of early inflation avoids the Big Bang singularity and replaces it by a sort of second order phase transition where the non-zero value of the Planck constant $\hbar$ plays the role of finite size effects.
+This model does not present any singularity and exists ``eternally'' in the past and in the future, so that it has no origin nor end (we call it aioniotic universe).
+In particular, the phase of early inflation avoids the Big Bang singularity and replaces it by a sort of second order phase transition where the non-zero value of the Planck constant $\hbar$ plays the same role as finite size effects in statistical mechanics.
 Of course, it is probably incorrect to extrapolate the results in the infinite past since our model is purely classical, or semi-classical, and does not take quantum gravity into account.
-In our model, the universe starts from $t=-\infty$ but, for $t<0$, its size is less than the Planck length $l_P=1.62\, 10^{-35}\, {\rm m}$.
+In our model, the universe starts from $t=-\infty$ but, for $t<0$, its size is less than the Planck length $l_P=1.62\times 10^{-35}\, {\rm m}$.
 In the Planck era, the classical Einstein equations may be incorrect and should be replaced by a theory of quantum gravity that still has to be constructed.